-Candidate feedback surveys are a quick and easy way to start discovering how your recruiting process is affecting your reputation with candidates, and how you can improve your hiring results.
+Candidate experience survey best practices ensure you can start discovering how your recruiting process is affecting your reputation with candidates, and how you can improve your hiring results.
 How you interact with candidates during the hiring process is critical.
 Pitfalls, small or large, hurt your reputation, cost you great hires and damage your employer brand.

 The candidate experience lifecycle begins from the moment a job seeker enters your career site and continues throughout the candidate’s interview process.
 It ends with a job offer or rejection letter.
 Using the Survale feedback platform to reveal strengths and weaknesses in each stage of your hiring process is a great way to refine and improve your recruiting strategy.

 When implementing candidate experience survey best practices, small actions can offer big results.
 Caring enough about candidate experience to ask for feedback tells them you care and goes a long way toward building an employee and candidate-centric employer brand.

 Suggested Stages for Candidate Experience Survey Best Practices

 It is important to know that reaching out multiple times to a candidate is preferred.
 Make no mistake, candidates want to hear from you.
 In our experience providing automated candidate feedback programs for top employers, and through our relationship with the Talent Board’s CandE Awards, we see what works and what doesn’t when it comes to candidate feedback.
 By staying in touch, candidates know your organization cares about them as a candidate, whether they end up getting hired or not.
 Candidate experience feedback can be broken into five main areas:

 Integrate “Always On” technology to ask candidates about the experience they have on your career site and their initial brand perception.
 Here you’ll be asking for feedback on career site usability, brand perception, ease of application, etc.